neurobin/mdx_include/README.md

 Inclusion for local file is by default recursive and for remote file non-recursive.
 You can change this behavior through configuration.

 File/Downloaded contents are cached, i.e if you include same file multiple times in multiple places, they won't be read/downloaded more than once.
 This behavior can also be changed with configuration.

+Circular inclusion by default raises an exception.
+You can change this behavior to include the affected files in non-recursive mode through configuration.

 **You should not use markdown-include along with this extension, choose either one, not both.**